Phaedrolosaurus: Discovery and naming

 As part of the type material of this genus, Dong referred several other skeletal elements from other sites.
 He believed that since the fossils came from near the same proximity as the tooth, they had belonged to Phaedrolosaurus.
 Among the material assigned was a partial, articulated right leg.
 Because this latter limb material showed autapomorphies, distinctive characteristics, and there was no reason to connect it to the non-diagnostic tooth, Oliver Rauhut and Xu Xing in 2005 gave this material its own name, Xinjiangovenator parvus.
-It was noted that while Dong gave a general description of the tooth, he did not list any characters which distinguished this tooth from any other theropod dinosaur teeth.
-Therefore, the article argued, Phaedrolosaurus ought to be regarded as a nomen dubium.
-Although, In 1990, British paleontologist David Norman stated that Phaedrolosaurus was a nomen dubium but didn't provide further information.
+However, while Dong did not specify any characters which distinguished this tooth from other theropod teeth.
+Therefore, in 2005, Phaedrolosaurus was classified as a nomen dubium.
 Because Dong had not designated a holotype among the several specimens in 1973 assigned to Phaedrolosaurus, in 1977 Hans-Dieter Sues had made the tooth the lectotype.

 Description

 Phaedrolosaurus was likely a small-medium sized theropod, probably around 3-4 meters (9.8-13 ft), and similar to that of a dromaeosaur, which was also first interpreted by Dong.
 It would've been quite agile and relatively bulky, capable of running at high speeds and probably also having feathers.
 From the shape of its tooth, it's indicated that the skull of Phaedrolosaurus was rather more strongly built and broad, and not as streamlined as the many other members of the Coelurosauria.
 Because of the tooth's similarity to those of other dromaeosaurs, Phaedrolosaurus would've likely been similar in size and appearance to other dromaeosaurs.
 The shape of the tooth also helped determine that Phaedrolosaurus had a carnivorous diet and lifestyle.